coder/deploy-code-server/README.md

 ## Todo:

 - [ ] Impliment file watcher or auto file sync in VS Code
+- [ ] Attach a "push" on a git stash??
 - [ ] Add support for SSH / VS Code remote access
 - [ ] Make rclone logs visible in environment for debugging